Treating Radiation Damage with Hyperbaric Oxygen Therapy

 THIS ARTICLE AT A GLANCE:

 Hyperbaric oxygen therapy has been used in various forms since the 1600s but became more widely recognized for its clinical medicinal uses in the early 19th century.
-Since then, this innovative technology has assisted many patients in healing from numerous challenges to their health.
+Since then, this innovative technology has assisted many patients in healing from numerous challenges to their health, including side effects from radiation therapy.

 Radiation therapy is a cancer treatment that uses radiation beams to directly kill cancer cells and shrink the size of the tumor.
 There have been advances in how long radiation therapy sessions last and how it is delivered to the target tissue.
 By targeting tumors more accurately, damage to the surrounding tissue will minimized.
 These advances are helping decrease complications and expand the use of radiation therapy for different conditions.
 However, even with those advancements, healthy tissue surrounding the tumor may be impacted, which may cause new symptoms.
 Post radiation injury is common.

-There are several types of latent radiation injury, which include:
+There are several types of latent radiation injuries can occur, including:

-• Radiation Cystitis or Proctitis (Bladder Cancer or Prostate Cancer): Some patients complain of urinary frequency, pain, burning, or bleeding.
+Radiation Cystitis or Proctitis (Bladder or Prostate Cancer): Patients may experience urinary frequency, pain, burning, or bleeding as a result of radiation treatment.

-• Radiation Tissue Injury after Mastectomy: Many women have surgical reconstruction after mastectomy and radiation therapy.
-These women are at higher risk of post-operative complications due to poor circulation in the radiated area.
-Some women develop open sores on their chest that will not heal due to prior radiation therapy.
+Radiation Tissue Injury after Mastectomy: Women who undergo surgical reconstruction after mastectomy and radiation therapy are at a higher risk for post-operative complications due to poor circulation in the radiated area.
+Some may develop open sores on their chest that do not heal due to the previous radiation exposure.

-• Dental Problems or Jawbone Problems following Head and Neck Surgery for Cancer: Damage to the salivary glands and reduced blood flow from radiation therapy may cause open sores, multiple caries or fractures of the jaw, as well as other muscle or skin issues.
-Patients may also have trouble swallowing and/or difficulty moving their necks.
+Dental or Jawbone Problems after Head and Neck Cancer Surgery: Radiation therapy can damage the salivary glands and reduce blood flow, leading to open sores, multiple cavities, fractures of the jaw, and other muscle or skin issues.
+Swallowing difficulties and neck stiffness can also occur.

-• Bowel Problems or Bleeding after Colon Cancer and Radiation: Diarrhea, urgency, incontinence, and rectal bleeding are common symptoms.
+Bowel Problems after Colon Cancer and Radiation: Common symptoms include diarrhea, urgency, incontinence, and rectal bleeding.

 Hyperbaric oxygen therapy is recognized by the FDA for a number of medical conditions, all of which are generally covered by insurance.
 HBOT is FDA-approved for latent radiation tissue injuries.
 Hyperbaric oxygen therapy has been successful with many patients following radiation treatment by improving the oxygenation of the damaged tissues.

-Study Shows Hyperbaric Oxygen Therapy Improves Symptoms in Patients with Radiation Injuries
+Study Shows HBOT Improves Symptoms in Patients with Radiation Injuries

 Research investigating the effects of hyperbaric oxygen therapy on radiation injuries showed that HBOT is a safe treatment modality for radiation therapy induced soft tissue injuries in the pelvic region.
 Symptoms were alleviated in over 75% of the patients and the improvement in symptoms was lasting, for more than 6-12 months after receiving hyperbaric oxygen therapy.